PaulBujor/Porto/README.md

 - [ ] User can accept chat from other users if not following each other
 - [ ] Users can upload photos
 - [ ] Users can upload videos
+- [ ] Ability for users to follow other users

 ###### Won't have
 - Post suggestions